nominalaeon/nasa-gsfc-ng/readme.md

 Both versions focus on the single responsibility principle.
 I'm not a fan of technical debt for the sake of pushing out product, and these apps are good examples of creating a framework that will allow future integrations without having to predict what those might be.

-Creating JavaScript Classes and independent Components comes with more up-front work, but saves all the time later on with code reusability.
+Creating JavaScript Classes and independent Components comes with more up-front work, but saves all the time later on with code re-usability.

 ### vanilla JavaScript